In case of slain journalist, negotiations, silence, then a chilling warning

-WASHINGTON/PARIS Aug 20 After months of silence from the captors of American journalist James Foley, on the night of Aug.
-13, his family received a chilling message: Foley would be executed in retaliation for U.S. air strikes on the militant group Islamic State.
+WASHINGTON/PARIS After months of silence from the captors of American journalist James Foley, on the night of Aug.
+13, his family received a chilling message: Foley would be executed in retaliation for U.S. airstrikes on the militant group Islamic State.

 The family passed the message on to the U.S. government.
-The Federal Bureau of Investigation, which handles cases involving kidnapped American citizens, helped craft a response, pleading for mercy, said Phil Balboni, chief executive of GlobalPost, the Boston-based online news publication that employed Foley.
+The FBI, which handles cases involving kidnapped American citizens, helped craft a response, pleading for mercy, said Phil Balboni, chief executive of GlobalPost, the Boston-based online news publication that employed Foley.

 "It was an appeal for mercy.
 It was a statement that Jim was an innocent journalist" who respected the people of Syria, where he was held, Balboni said in a telephone interview.